Part II - The requirements concerning integrity and objectivity

 Part XVI - Enforcement actions must be reported to the Institute

 The conduct of practicing and non-practicing members, associated members, and affiliated members

-The rules that govern the conduct of practicing members including their firms, authorized and licensed to hold themselves out and use the designations "ICPA," "International Certified Professional Accountant", "Associate Certified Professional Accountant" and/or "International Associate Professional Accountant" (or "ICPA" including "ACPA" and "IACPA") the singular including the plural are as follows:
+The rules that govern the conduct of practicing members including their firms, authorized and licensed to hold themselves out and use the designations "ICPA," "International Certified Professional Accountant", "ACPA," "Associate Certified Professional Accountant" and/or "IACPA," "International Associate Professioal Accountant," collectively referred to herein as "ICPA" - the singular including the plural - are as fonllows: /p>

 (1) Professional judgment - In carrying out their responsibilities, a person representing oneself as an ICPA must exercise professional judgment in all activities.

 (2) The public interest - A person representing oneself as an ICPA or using the ICPA title must accept the obligation to act in a way that will serve the public interest, honour the public trust, and demonstrate commitment to professionalism.

 (3) Integrity - To maintain and broaden public confidence a person representing oneself as an ICPA or using the ICPA title must perform all professional responsibilities with the highest sense of honesty.

 (4) Objectivity - Objectivity is to be maintained by a person representing oneself as a ICPA or using the ICPA.
 Specifically, a person representing oneself as an ICPA must: